Inflation from Dynamical Projective Connections: Realization of NMC Inflation

 \subsection{Slow-Roll Parameters, Observables, and the Corresponding Range of TW Gravity Parameters}

-At this point, we can perform the calculation of slow-roll parameters and their corresponding observables in terms of the canonicalized scalar field $h$ in Einstein frame.
+At this point, we can perform the calculation of slow-roll parameters and their corresponding observables in terms of the canonicalized scalar field $h$ in the Einstein frame.
+A general review of slow-roll parameters and scalar field inflationary cosmology is given in appendix~\ref{a:CosmoReview}.
 We first calculate the slow-roll parameters $\epsilon$ and $\eta$ using the equations for a canonical scalar field

 As we don't have a closed form solution for $\tilde{V}$ in terms of $h$, we cast these in terms of derivatives of $\phi$ via use of the chain rule and the relationship in Eq.~\eqref{e:hcandef}

 Carrying out the derivatives and simplifying yields the following forms of the slow-roll parameters